BNUCNL/nibrain/README.rst

 The aim of NiBrain is to develop a neuroscience-orientated Python toolbox for neuroimaing data analysis.

-In NiBrain we aim to:
+Particularly, NiBrain assumes all NI data are in the same space, and aims to:

 1. Integrate multi-modality neuroimaging data analysis.